The matrix has you.

 It surrounds you everyday.
 It’s constantly telling you what to invest in or more likely what not to invest in.
 It instills fear and makes you freeze.
 It’s always there but you don’t even know it.
 And the worst part is, for most people, they’re not ready to be unplugged.

-I reach out to my friends from high school and college.
+I reach out to people I know.
 Most of them are doing very well now and should have money with which to invest to secure their future.
 I can tell them all the great things that real estate investment can do for them.
 I can show them the successful projects that I’ve had in the past.
 I can explain to them about the good feeling that comes from making successful investment in helping people find reasonable housing.
-I tell them all these things not in the hopes that they invest their hard-earned money with me, though that would be nice.
+I tell them all these things, not in the hopes that they invest their hard-earned money with me, though that would be nice.
 Their money is not necessary to make the deal happen.
 I can do that myself.
 But I come to them with the sincere hope that can finally unplug them from the matrix and show them the way through the door that leads to financial freedom.